netzbrrr/dca_monitor/README.md

 ## 📌 What It Does

 - Scrapes the [DCA Myanmar Publications Page](https://dcamyanmar.com/dcadca/index.php?option=com_content&view=article&id=29)
-- Extracts the latest `YYYY-MMM`-formatted PDF link
+- Find the pdf report for the year identified in the script
 - Downloads and hashes the PDF
-- Compares it to the last known version
+- Compares it to the previous PDF hash created by the script
 - Logs the results
 - Sends a notification via NTFY to the topic "DCA_Data_Update" to inform if a difference in the PDF (name and/or content) was detected
 - If the link text on the website is not updated, but the linked pdf is updated, then a change will still be detected.